-The school understands the importance of preventative education in the context of a whole-school or college approach.
+St Patrick's understands the importance of preventative education in the context of a whole-school or college approach.
 Our aim is to ensure that it prepares pupils and students for life in modern Britain.

-Making sense of relationships is an NSPCC resource to support children and young people's development of healthy relationships through comprehensive PSHE lesson plans for KS2-KS4.
+Talk Relationships is an NSPCC resource to support children and young people's development of healthy relationships through comprehensive PSHE lesson plans for KS3-KS4.